SMK Puteri

 SMK Puteri is an all-girl secondary school in Seremban, Malaysia.
 The school is widely known as Puteri.

 History

 Japanese Occupation

 During Japanese Occupation, the school is being used as shelter for sisters and orphanage from Taiping and Singapore.
 After Japanese left on 1 Oct 1945, the school is reopened and accept 800 new students and the school continue expand.

 New school

 SMK Puteri was built to replace the old and SMK Convent building.
-A plot of land near Taman AST was chosen to built new school.
+A plot of land near Taman AST was chosen to build a new school.
 On 8 July 1993, ground breaking ceremony was done by Menteri Besar Mohd Isa Samad.

 Total cost for the school is RM5,305,170.00.
-The new school has 7 blocks that consists of 3 levels, 2 blocks consists 2 levels and 2 blocks consists only one level.
+The new school has seven blocks that consists of three levels, two blocks consists of two levels and two blocks consists of only one level.